Canned foods have a long shelf-life, making them an obvious choice for emergency survival food.

-The last thing you want is to be stuck in the middle of nowhere with a pile of inedible canned foods, which is why it’s worth finding out if you can still eat canned foods that have frozen.
+The last thing you want is to be stuck in the middle of nowhere with a pile of inedible canned foods, which is why it’s worth finding out if you can still eat frozen canned foods.

-I’m going to share with you some of the highlights, and lowlights, of that experience.
-We’ll also explore the potential dangers of freezing canned foods and what benefits there might be from doing so.
+I will share with you some of the highlights and lowlights of that experience.
+I’ll also explore the potential dangers of freezing canned foods and what benefits there might be from doing so.

 Can You Freeze Canned Foods?

-No, Most canned goods aren’t safe to eat after they’ve been frozen.
-Some cans with low water content may be safe to eat, but each can must be scrupulously checked for damage before consumption (more on this below.)
+No, Most canned goods aren’t safe to eat after being frozen.
+Some cans with low water content may be safe to eat, but each must be scrupulously checked for damage before consumption (more on this below.)

 While some of the cans I had stashed away survived the freezing experience, others produced some nasty surprises.